airbytehq/airbyte/docs/deploying-airbyte/integrations/database.md

 # External Database

-For Self-Managed Enterprise deployments, we recommend using a dedicated database instance for better reliability, and backups (such as AWS RDS or GCP Cloud SQL) instead of the default internal Postgres database (`airbyte/db`) that Airbyte spins up within the Kubernetes cluster.
+For production deployments, we recommend using a dedicated database instance for better reliability, and backups (such as AWS RDS or GCP Cloud SQL) instead of the default internal Postgres database (`airbyte/db`) that Airbyte spins up within the Kubernetes cluster.

 The following instructions assume that you've already configured a Postgres instance: